marshmellow77/tool-use-testing/README.md

                        "text": "The capital of France is Paris.", "no_function_call": true
                    },
-                   "model_response": {
+                   "model_function_call": null,
-                       "text": "Paris is the capital of France."
+                   "model_text": "Paris is the capital of France."
-                   }
                }
            ]
        }